To Paul's third journey

 [that would take all the fun out of speaking in tongues!
 Then the interpreter would have to be careful enough to translate the same utterance by the same Greek word!]

 ` 28 But if there is no interpreter, let him keep silent in church, [that's what Paul obviously wants] and let him speak to himself and to God.
 29 Let two or three prophets speak, and let the others judge.
 30 But if anything is revealed to another who sits by, let the first keep silent.
 31 For you can all prophesy one by one, that all may learn and all may be encouraged.
 32 And the spirits of the prophets are subject to the prophets.
-33 For God is not the author of confusion but of peace, as in all the churches of the saints.
-[Addition B] 36 Or did the word of God come originally from you?
+33 For God is not the author of confusion but of peace [Addition B] 36 Or did the word of God come originally from you?
 Or was it you only that it reached?
 37 If anyone thinks himself to be a prophet or spiritual, let him acknowledge that the things which I write to you are the commandments of the Lord.
 38 But if anyone is ignorant, let him be ignorant.
 39 Therefore, brethren, desire earnestly to prophesy, and do not forbid to speak with tongues.
 40 Let all things be done decently and in order.

 A circular argument to prove resurrections: